 - R1.
-Each Responsible Entity shall document one or more Cyber Security Incident response plan(s) that collectively include each of the applicable requirement parts in CIP-008-67 Table R1 Cyber Security Incident Response Plan Specifications.
+Each Responsible Entity shall document one or more Cyber Security Incident response plan(s) that collectively include each of the applicable requirement parts in CIP-008-6 Table R1 Cyber Security Incident Response Plan Specifications.
 [Violation Risk Factor: Lower] [Time Horizon: Long Term Planning]. - M1.
-Evidence must include each of the documented plan(s) that collectively include each of the applicable requirement parts in CIP-008-6-7 Table R1 Cyber Security Incident Response Plan Specifications.
+Evidence must include each of the documented plan(s) that collectively include each of the applicable requirement parts in CIP-008-6 Table R1 Cyber Security Incident Response Plan Specifications.

-CIP-008-76 Table R1 - Cyber Security Incident Response Plan Specifications Part Applicable Systems Requirements Measures 1.1 High Impact BCSBES Cyber Systems and their associated:Electronic Access Control and Monitoring Systems (EACMS) Medium Impact BCSBES Cyber Systems and their associated:EACMS Shared Cyber Infrastructure (SCI) supporting an Applicable System in this Part One or more processes to identify, classify, and respond to Cyber Security Incidents.
-An eExamples of evidence may include, but isare not limited to, dated documentation of Cyber Security Incident response plan(s) that include the process(es) to identify, classify, and respond to Cyber Security Incidents.
+CIP-008-6 Table R1 - Cyber Security Incident Response Plan Specifications Part Applicable Systems Requirements Measures 1.1 High Impact BES Cyber Systems and their associated: EACMS Medium Impact BES Cyber Systems and their associated: EACMS One or more processes to identify, classify, and respond to Cyber Security Incidents.
+An example of evidence may include, but is not limited to, dated documentation of Cyber Security Incident response plan(s) that include the process(es) to identify, classify, and respond to Cyber Security Incidents.

-CIP-008-76 Table R1 - Cyber Security Incident Response Plan Specifications Part Applicable Systems Requirements Measures 1.2 High Impact BCSBES Cyber Systems and their associated: EACMS Medium Impact BCS BES Cyber Systems and their associated: EACMS SCI supporting an Applicable System in this Part One or more processes: 1.2.1 That include criteria to evaluate and define attempts to compromise; 1.2.2 To determine if an identified Cyber Security Incident is: • A Reportable Cyber Security Incident; or • An attempt to compromise, as determined by applying the criteria from Part 1.2.1, one or more systems identified in the "Applicable Systems" column for this Part; and 1.2.3 To provide notification per Requirement R4.
+CIP-008-6 Table R1 - Cyber Security Incident Response Plan Specifications Part Applicable Systems Requirements Measures 1.2 High Impact BES Cyber Systems and their associated: EACMS Medium Impact BES Cyber Systems and their associated: EACMS One or more processes: 1.2.1 That include criteria to evaluate and define attempts to compromise; 1.2.2 To determine if an identified Cyber Security Incident is: A Reportable Cyber Security Incident; or An attempt to compromise, as determined by applying the criteria from Part 1.2.1, one or more systems identified in the "Applicable Systems" column for this Part; and 1.2.3 To provide notification per Requirement R4.
 Examples of evidence may include, but are not limited to, dated documentation of Cyber Security Incident response plan(s) that provide guidance or thresholds for determining which Cyber Security Incidents are also Reportable Cyber Security Incidents or a Cyber Security Incident that is determined to be an attempt to compromise a system identified in the "Applicable Systems" column including justification for attempt determination criteria and documented processes for notification.
-1.3 High Impact BCSBES Cyber Systems and their associated: EACMS Medium Impact BES Cyber Systems BCS and their associated: EACMS SCI supporting an Applicable System in this Part The roles and responsibilities of Cyber Security Incident response groups or individuals.
-An eExamples of evidence may include, but is are not limited to, dated Cyber Security Incident response process(es) or procedure(s) that define roles and responsibilities (e.g., monitoring, reporting, initiating, documenting, etc.) of Cyber Security Incident response groups or individuals.

-CIP-008-76 Table R1 - Cyber Security Incident Response Plan Specifications Part Applicable Systems Requirements Measures 1.4 High Impact BCSBES Cyber Systems and their associated EACMS Medium Impact BCSBES Cyber Systems and their associated EACMS SCI supporting an Applicable System in this Part Incident handling procedures for Cyber Security Incidents.
-An eExamples of evidence may include, but is are not limited to, dated Cyber Security Incident response process(es) or procedure(s) that address incident handling (e.g., containment, eradication, recovery/incident resolution).
+CIP-008-6 Table R1 - Cyber Security Incident Response Plan Specifications Part Applicable Systems Requirements Measures 1.3 High Impact BES Cyber Systems and their associated: EACMS Medium Impact BES Cyber Systems and their associated: EACMS The roles and responsibilities of Cyber Security Incident response groups or individuals.
+An example of evidence may include, but is not limited to, dated Cyber Security Incident response process(es) or procedure(s) that define roles and responsibilities (e.g., monitoring, reporting, initiating, documenting, etc.) of Cyber Security Incident response groups or individuals.
+1.4 High Impact BES Cyber Systems and their associated: EACMS Medium Impact BES Cyber Systems and their associated: EACMS Incident handling procedures for Cyber Security Incidents.
+An example of evidence may include, but is not limited to, dated Cyber Security Incident response process(es) or procedure(s) that address incident handling (e.g., containment, eradication, recovery/incident resolution).

 - R2.
-Each Responsible Entity shall implement each of its documented Cyber Security Incident response plans to collectively include each of the applicable requirement parts in CIP-008-76 Table R2 Cyber Security Incident Response Plan Implementation and Testing.
+Each Responsible Entity shall implement each of its documented Cyber Security Incident response plans to collectively include each of the applicable requirement parts in CIP-008-6 Table R2 Cyber Security Incident Response Plan Implementation and Testing.
 [Violation Risk Factor: Lower] [Time Horizon: Operations Planning and Real-Time Operations]. - M2.
-Evidence must include, but is not limited to, documentation that collectively demonstrates implementation of each of the applicable requirement parts in CIP-008-76 Table R2 Cyber Security Incident Response Plan Implementation and Testing.
+Evidence must include, but is not limited to, documentation that collectively demonstrates implementation of each of the applicable requirement parts in CIP-008-6 Table R2 Cyber Security Incident Response Plan Implementation and Testing.